Uzhaippali: Production

 Uzhaippali marked the comeback of Vijaya Productions who stopped producing for 20 years.
 This was P. Vasu's third collaboration with Rajinikanth after Panakkaran and Mannan.
 Unlike those films, this was not a remake, but an original story written by Vasu.
 Distributors issued a red card against Rajinikanth when he participated in a meeting with them and arguing about actors not slashing their salaries.

 Uzhaippali was launched with a pooja at Vijaya Vauhini studio on 5 February 1993.
-The pooja was conducted even though the distributors we're not willing to distribute the film and the Red Card against Rajinikanth was not removed as Rajinikanth.
+The pooja was conducted even though the distributors were not willing to distribute the film and the Red Card against Rajinikanth was not removed.

-When the shooting was happening in Chikmagalur, cast and crew were refused to book rooms in hotel for not paying the discount, Rajinikanth was sleeping in car due to non-availability.
+During the shooting in Chikmagalur, the cast and crew were denied rooms in a five-star hotel because P. Vasu's manager forgot to book the rooms in advance and missed paying the booking amount, so Rajinikanth had to sleep in a car.
 Vasu completed the film in 58 days.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, and the lyrics were written by Vaali.